emacs-eaf/emacs-application-framework/README.md

 One workaround is to name of command `wmctrl -m` to the elisp list `eaf-wm-focus-fix-wms`.
 Fill an issue if it still doesn't work.

 ### `[EAF] *epc:server* aborted (core dumped)` error
-Please check the `*epc:server*` buffer, something is wrong on the Python side.
+Please check the `*epc:server*` buffer (it is invisible, find it using `C-b SPC`), something is wrong on the Python side.
 Usually due to Python dependencies are not installed correctly.

 If you're sure Python dependences are installed correctly, please create an issue with the `*epc:server*` buffer content, it contains many clues that can help us locate the problem faster.